 - Where will you stay?
 With another family member, relative or friend living in a nonevacuation zone?
 Or in a hotel or shelter in a location out of the hurricane watch and warning area?

 - What will happen if you're at work, school or otherwise separated from loved ones when a storm strikes?
 How will you find each other?
 Sometimes texting works better than calling when phone systems are overloaded during an emergency.
 Also, ask an out-of-state relative or friend to serve as the "family contact."
 Make sure everyone knows his or her name, address and phone number.

 Don't forget those with special needs.
 They will require an individualized, more detailed plan, Salna said.
 And if you have a loved one in a senior or nursing care facility, make sure that person will be OK, he added.

 Prepare your home

-Check into flood insurance.
+In the longer term, check into flood insurance.
 "If you can afford it, every homeowner should have it," Salna said.
 Standard homeowner's policies do not cover flooding damage from hurricanes.
 There is normally a 30-day waiting period before a new flood insurance policy becomes effective.